Sharpe Ratio Definition

-If you look at the table above, you will see that PRWCX has the higher Sharpe Ratio of 1.48 and is the best fund in its group.
+If you look at the table above, you will see that PRWCX has a higher Sharpe Ratio of 1.48 and is the best fund in its group.

 Some of the concepts which we require to understand are:

-- Standard Deviation – It is a quantity which expresses how many units from a given set of variables differ from the Mean average of the group.
-Once this excess return over the risk-free return is computed it has to be divided by the Standard deviation of the risky asset being measured.
-Greater the number, attractive will the investment appear from a risk/return perspective.
+- Standard Deviation – It is a quantity that expresses how many units from a given set of variables differ from the Mean average of the group.
+Once this excess return over the risk-free return is calculated, it has to be divided by the Standard deviation of the risky asset being measured.
+The greater the number, the attractive the investment will appear from a risk/return perspective.
 However, unless the standard deviation is substantially large, the leverage component may not impact the ratio.
 Both the numerator (return) and denominator (standard deviation) could be doubled with no problems.